 Enhanced camera trigger logging¶

 ArduPilot logs TRIG messages when it triggers the camera.
-You can additionally set up ArduPilot to log CAM messages when the camera has actually fired, by monitoring a digital input pin that has been connected to the camera hot shoe.
+You can additionally set up ArduPilot to log CAM messages when the camera has actually fired, by connecting a digital input pin on the flight controller to the camera’s hot shoe (consider using Seagulls SYNC2 Shoe Horn Adapter).
 This more accurately logs the exact time that pictures are recorded.

 You will need to configure one of the AUX pins as a digital output/input, and connect it to the camera flash hotshoe (a universal camera hot shoe is required).
 The pin should be held for at least 2 milliseconds for reliable trigger detection.